 Erie is one of about 25 insurance companies that use the Colossus software to calculate pain and suffering in a personal injury claim.
 This is a clumsy way to calculate something as personal as the ordeal suffered by an injury victim.
 Erie has hundreds of different codes that are plugged into the program.

-If you hire a personal injury lawyer for your car accident case, the attorney will work on a more individualized approach to your pain and suffering claim in Maryland.
+If you hire a Maryland car accident lawyer for your car accident case, the attorney will work on a more individualized approach to your pain and suffering claim in Maryland.

 How Does Erie Insurance Pay Claims?